WMW333/Btcstrategy_volume_Python_1m/README.md

 Volume based strategy on Bitcoin.
 Ticker: btcusdtperp Exchange: Binance Futures.
 Timeframe: 1m.
 Python

  - Valid until line 86
- - We need to find a valid exit strategy.
-(With pinescript I use trailing stop) and implement it with a backtesting package
+ - We need to find a valid exit strategy (with pinescript I use trailing stop) and implement it with a backtesting package